-New nodes or available links are announced in a technologyspecific manner to this module (as detailed next), which then performs the translation to the OpenFlow++ API.
-With this module, a mobile terminal detected by a set of APs and an eNB (i.e., multiple announcements) is registered only once as a node, but with a set of candidate links toward existing nodes.
+New nodes or available links are announced in a technology-specific manner to this module (as detailed next), which then performs the translation to the OpenFlow++ API.
+With this module, a mobile terminal detected by a set of access points and an eNB (i.e., multiple announcements) is registered only once as a node, but with a set of candidate links towards existing nodes.
 Given that wired nodes may support different deactivation techniques (e.g., wake-on-LAN, switched power distribution units), this module needs to be aware of the specific technique supported in order to issue the corresponding commands when needed.
 The capacity of the wireless links is computed by each technology as described next, and then passed via the OpenFlow++ API using the parameters described above.

 Changing the default forwarding table of a terminal corresponds to performing a handover, which can be intra- or intertechnology.
-The former is handled within each technology using its own mechanisms, while for the latter we rely on the Third Generation Partnership Project (3GPP) support for multiple radio access networks (RANs), including those that are noncellular.
-The mobile 3GPP architecture centralizes the support of inter-RAN handovers on the cellular network (more specifically, on a set of network entities that may act as control and data plane anchors for the different handover scenarios).
+The former is handled within each technology using its own mechanisms, while for the latter we rely on the 3GPP support for multiple radio access networks (RANs), including those that are non-cellular.
+The mobile 3GPP architecture centralises the support of inter-RAN handovers on the cellular network (more specifically, on a set of network entities that may act as control and data plane anchors for the different handover scenarios).
 This is based on the assumption of full cellular coverage.

-IEEE 802.11 Mapping
+B. 802.11 mapping

-In WiFi networks there are at least three mechanisms to detect when a link toward a mobile terminal is available:

-- The probe request messages sent to the mobile periodically, sending on different channels to detect known or new APs, which can also trigger the presence of a new node that is duly reported to the technology dispatcher - Passive scanning mechanisms - The Neighbour Report message exchange from the recent 802.11k amendment, already supported by new devices such as iPhones, which is used by mobile terminals to learn about APs in the area, and by APs to gather measurements about the quality of the channel toward other APs, which are then reported to the network
+In Wi-Fi networks there are at least three mechanisms to detect when a link towards a mobile terminal is available: (i) the probe request messages the mobile periodically sends on different channels to detect known or new Access Points (APs), which can also trigger the presence of a new node that is duly reported to the technology dispatcher; (ii) passive scanning mechanisms; and (iii) the Neighbour Report message exchange from the recent 802.11k amendment, already supported by new devices such as e.g. iPhones, which is used by mobile terminals to learn about APs in the surroundings, and by APs to gather measurements about the quality of the channel towards other APs, which are then reported to the network.

-The estimation of the capacity of a link is supported by these measurements, building on, for example, the usual mappings of signal quality to maximum throughput, which are reported to the network vision database.
-In case a group of nodes contend in a WLAN, the AP can derive the achievable capacity thanks to the use of the linearized capacity model proposed in [11], which abstracts the specifics (i.e., contention) of the channel access into a simple linear-based model.4
+The estimation of the capacity of a link is supported by these measurements, building on e.g. the usual mappings of signal quality to maximum throughput, which are reported to the network vision database.
+In case a group of nodes contend in a WLAN, the AP can derive the achievable capacity thanks to the use of the linearised capacity model proposed in [11], which abstracts the specifics (i.e., contention) of the channel access into a simple linear-based model.4

-Changing the PoA of a WiFi node while providing a seamless experience is very challenging, given that in 802.11 the mobile terminal typically selects its "best" PoA, and the signaling for carrier-grade operation is relatively complex.
-Still, thanks to the recent IEEE 802.11v and 802.11r amendments, this can be achieved with minor disruption of the service (this is validated by our prototype in the next section).
-Figure 3 illustrates a simplified version of the signaling occurring on the access network.
-Next, we describe how these interactions support the changing of the PoA when triggered by the Open-Flow command.
+Changing the point of attachment of a Wi-Fi node while providing a seamless experience results is very challenging, given that in 802.11 (i) the mobile terminal typically selects its "best" point of attachment, and (ii) the signalling for carriergrade operation is relatively complex.
+Still, thanks to the recent 802.11v and 802.11r amendments, this can be achieved with minor disruption of the service (this is validated by our prototype of Section IV).
+Fig. 3 illustrates a simplified version of the signalling occurring on the access network.
+Next, we describe how these interactions support the changing of the point of attachment when triggered by the OpenFlow command.